 When consent can be requested by Swan, you must define a

-redirectURL in the query or mutation in question, that will be used to redirect the user once he has confirmed, refused, or withdrawn consent.
+redirectURL in the mutation in question, that will be used to redirect the user once he has confirmed, refused, or withdrawn consent.

 When consent is required, the API will respond with a